Reducing time to trust in competitive Fortnite

 Reflection

-Good design alone is not enough if the problem is not urgent.
+Good design alone is not enough if the problem is not urgent enough to change behavior.

-If I continued to build MatchFN, I would focus on tournament earners who's time has real financial stakes.
+If I continued building MatchFN, I would focus on tournament earners whose time and performance carry real financial stakes.
 Testing the product with that group would help determine whether the problem is strong enough to support a dedicated platform.